christophergandrud/d3Network/index.md

 <h3 id="simple"><code>d3SimpleNetwork</code></h3>

 `d3SimpleNetwork` is designed to take a simple data frame that has two columns specifying the *sources* and *targets* of the nodes in a network and turn it into a graph.
 You can easily customise the look and feel of the graph.
-Let's create an example.
+Let's do an example.

-First let's make up some fake data.
+First make some fake data.

 ```r